zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 - Module support is now available in the main repo for `godef` and so we no longer rely on its fork.
 As a result, you will no longer need `godef-gomod`.
 You will be prompted to update your version of `godef` though.
 - Go to definition with sub modules will now work when the main module is opened in VS Code.
 Note: The second jump from sub-modules still won't work and this is being tracked in https://github.com/Microsoft/vscode-go/issues/2296
+- `goimports` now supports formatting with modules.
+Change your `go.formatTool` setting to `goimports` and use `Go: Install/Update Tools` to update it to ensure you have the latest changes.

 ## Updates as of 0.8.0